-The main judicial bodies and institutions are:
+The main judicial bodies and institutions are the following.

 First, the Council of the Judiciary, the public body in charge of the administration, conduct and discipline of the judiciary of the Dominican Republic, addressed this issue via its Acts No 001-2020 and 002-2020, of 18 and 19 March 2020, respectively.
-The measures established be these Acts are set out below.
+The measures established by these Acts are set out below.

 Equal conditions for national and foreign investments are constitutionally guaranteed.
 Both national and foreign investments have to meet the same requirements, therefore foreign investment is not generally subject to any form of special, additional or prior authorisation.

 In principle, there is no need to secure any form of special, additional, or prior authorisation from the executive branch to be able to invest, or to start a business, in the Dominican Republic.

 As in any other country, there are certain regulations addressed to the control of certain activities that are deemed to be sensitive or that may represent a hazard to the environment or to public health.
 For example, activities that require the disposal of dangerous, radioactive or toxic waste not originating in the Dominican Republic are regulated.
 However, these regulations are addressed to any investment, whether foreign or domestic.
 Registration of foreign investment is not mandatory but can be done for data gathering purposes and general orientation before the Export and Investment Center of the Dominican Republic (ProDominicana).

 The foreign investment regime is liberalised in the Dominican Republic and it is not subject to any form of special or additional requirements, nor does foreign investment need prior authorisation from the executive or any other public body.